DataDog/integrations-core/docs/developer/guidelines/pr.md

 !!! tip
     You may apply the `changelog/no-changelog` label to remove the CI check for changelog entries.

+??? abstract "Formatting rules"
+    If you don't apply the `changelog/no-changelog` label, you must edit the `CHANGELOG.md` file in the integration you have modified.
+Below are the guidelines for the correct formatting for changelogs:

+    ### Spacing

+    * There should be a blank line between each section.
+This means that there should be a line between the following sections of text:
+    * Changelog file header
+    * Unreleased header
+    * Version / Date header
+    * Change type (ex: fixed, added, etc)
+    * Specific descriptions of changes (**Note**: Within this section, there should **not** be new lines between bullet points,)
+    * `Extra spacing on line {line number}`: There is an extra blank line on the line referenced in the error.
+    * `Missing spacing on line {line number}`: Add an empty line above or below the referenced line.

+    ### Integration Version Header

+    * The header for an integration version should be in the following format: `version number / YYYY-MM-DD / Agent Version Number`.
+    The Agent version number is not necessary, but a valid version number and date are required.
+The first header after the file's title can be `Unreleased`.
+The content under this section is the same as any other.
+    * `Version is formatted incorrectly on line {line number}`: The version you inputted is not a valid version, or there is no / separator between the version and date in your header.
+    * `Date is formatted incorrectly on line {line number}`: The date must be formatted as YYYY-MM-DD, with no spaces in between.

+    ### Changelog Content

+    * The changelog header must be capitalized and written in this format: `***HEADER***:`.
+Note that it should be bold and italicized.
+    * `Changelog type is incorrect on line {line count}`: The changelog header on that line is not one of the six valid changelog types.
+    * `Changelog header order is incorrect on line {line count}`: The changelog header on that line is in the wrong order.
+    Double check the ordering of the changelogs and ensure that the headers for the changelog types are correctly ordered by priority.
+    * `Changelogs should start with asterisks, on line {line count}`: All changelog details below each header should be bullet points, using asterisks.

 ## Separation of concerns